Shruti02112/live-weather-dashboard/README.md

 ## 🚀 Features

 - 📍 Auto-detects your city using IP, or search for any city manually
+- 🌡 Current weather: condition, wind, humidity, sunrise & sunset
 - 📅 5-day forecast with temperature trends
 - 📊 AQI index with color-coded pie chart
-- 🌡 Current weather: condition, wind, humidity, sunrise & sunset
-- 📅 5-day forecast line chart
 - 🧱 Two-column block-style layout with consistent fonts
 - 🎨 Clean UI with spacing, icons, and intuitive formatting